whalebone/wb-docs/en/local_resolver.rst

 * **Types of threats**

-  * The default behaviour is to include all types of threats
+  * The default behavior is to include all types of threats
-  * The drop-down menu allows the user to choose a more granular category of the threats they would like to <>.
-The available catecories are: `malware`, `phishing`, `c&c`, `blacklist` and `exploit`.
+  * The drop-down menu allows the user to choose a more granular category of the threats they would like to audit or block.
+The available categories are: `malware`, `phishing`, `c&c`, `blacklist` and `exploit`.

 .. image:: ./img/security-policies.gif
    :align: center